 What are mortgage reserves?

-Which funds meet mortgage reserve requirements?
+What type of assets meet mortgage reserve requirements?

-- Vested amount in a retirement savings account
+- Vested funds in a retirement fund

 - Unvested funds